Anushka-Ladole-23/Car-rental-system-java/README.md

-# Car-rental-system-java
-A console-based car rental system built in java with user login, car catalog, and mock payment flow.

 # 🚗 Car Rental System (Java – Console-Based)

 A terminal-based Java project that simulates a simple car rental system.
 Built as a learning project and enhanced beyond the original tutorial with user login, car management, and mock payment functionality.